vinlokhand/owncloud-doc/index.md

 ## Connecting to ownCloud Server from a Mobile Device

-You can access, syncronize and upload your data on the go using the ownCloud Mobile apps available on both the Apple App Store and the Google Play Store.
+You can access, synchronize and upload your data on the go using the ownCloud Mobile apps available on both the Apple App Store and the Google Play Store.

 See [Using the ownCloud iOS App](https://doc.owncloud.org/ios/) for information about managing data using the iOS App.